H-Blaze14/H-Blaze14/README.md

-- 👋 Hi, I’m @H-Blaze14
+- 👋 Hi, I’m @yxng_reezy07
 - 👀 I’m interested in ... learning to code in different languages.
-- 🌱 I’m currently learning ... nothing, as I have only just joined GitHub.
+- 🌱 I’m currently learning ...
+Python, HTML, CSS, and JS.
 - 💞️ I’m looking to collaborate on ... any group projects that teach me how to work in a team or that teach me more about coding.
 - 📫 How to reach me ...
 You can email me, or text me.
 My email is: olawunihenry@gmail.com and my number is 07851665304.